 Laminate surfaces such as Formica are a sandwich of paper or fabric impregnated with resin, all of that glued onto particleboard.
 Laminate easily chips and its appearance lacks depth.

 Acrylic vs. Polyester Solid Surfaces

 Polyester-based solid surface counters are cheaper but are considered inferior to newer acrylic-based counters.
 Some brands, like Staron, are 100 percent acrylic.
 Others, like Formica Solid Surfacing material, might be either acrylic or polyester.

 Polyesters tend to impart more vibrant colors than acrylics.
 Acrylics are great if you need to do any fancy fabrication work, like thermoforming.

 Solid Surface Brands

 When Dupont's patent expired, other companies rushed in to make Corian substitutes.
 Along with Corian, other popular brands of solid surface countertop materials include:

-- Formica Solid Surfaces
+- Formica Solid Surfacing